Why You Feel High After a Chiropractic Adjustment

 About one in five people notice some kind of physical sensation after their adjustment.
 This isn't a sign of "toxic release," but rather your body's natural reaction to change.
 If you're a new patient or if your body has been out of alignment for a long time, you might be more likely to feel these effects as your muscles and nerves adjust to a corrected position.
 Your body has its own amazing systems, like the liver and kidneys, that handle detoxification around the clock.
 A chiropractic adjustment simply helps your body function more efficiently so it can continue doing its job of keeping you healthy.

-How to Feel Your Best After an Adjustment
+How to Feel Your Best After Your Adjustment

 Your adjustment is a big step toward better health, and what you do afterward can make a huge difference in your results.
 Just like you’d take it easy after a tough workout, your body needs a little TLC to integrate the changes from your chiropractic care.
 These sensations are often signs that your body is adapting and healing.
 By taking a few simple, proactive steps, you can support this process, ease any temporary discomfort, and get the most out of your treatment.
 Here’s how you can help your body recover smoothly and feel your best.